CIS-Gen Computer&Info Science (CIS)

 CIS 1203 Web Technologies (2-2-3)

-Introducing the basic concepts of the World Wide Web and its underlying technologies.
-Topics include web clients and web servers, web protocols, HTML, CSS, website categories, design challenges, and standards.
-Throughout the course, a series of progressive assignments helps students gain hands-on experience in planning, designing, creating, and testing webpages and websites with multimedia elements using HTML, CSS, and a web authoring tool.
+This course introduces the basic concepts of the World Wide Web and its underlying technologies.
+Topics include, but are not limited to, web clients and web servers, web protocols, HTML, CSS, website categories, design challenges, and standards.
+Throughout the course, a series of progressive assignments helps students gain hands-on experience in planning, designing, creating, and testing webpages and websites with multimedia elements using HTML and CSS.

 CIS 1303 Database Systems (2-2-3)